Transverse momentum distribution and nuclear modification factor of charged particles in p-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV

 The so-called Cronin effect \cite{PhysRevD.11.3105} (see \cite{Accardi:2002ik} for a review), namely a nuclear modification factor above unity at intermediate $p_{\mathrm{T}}$, was observed at lower energies in proton--nucleus collisions.
 In d--Au collisions at \mbox{$\sqrt{s_{\rm{NN}}}=200$~GeV}, $R_{\mathrm{dAu}}$ reached values of about 1.4 for charged hadrons in the $p_{\mathrm{T}}$ range 3 to 5 GeV/$c$ \cite{Adler:2003ii,Adams:2003im,Arsene:2003yk,Back:2004bq}.
 The present measurement clearly indicates a smaller magnitude of the Cronin effect at the LHC; the data are even consistent with no enhancement within systematic uncertainties.

 Data in p--Pb are important also to provide constraints to models.
 For illustration, in Fig.~\ref{fig_raa} the measurement of $R_{\mathrm{pPb}}$ at \mbox{$|\eta_{\mathrm{cms}}|<0.3$} is compared to theoretical predictions.
 Note that the measurement is performed for NSD collisions.
 With the HIJING \cite{Wang:1991hta} and DPMJET \cite{Roesler:2000he} event generators, it is estimated that the inclusion of single-diffractive events would lead to a decrease of $R_{\mathrm{pPb}}$ by 3--4\%.
-Several predictions based on the Colour Glass Condensate (CGC) model are available \cite{Tribedy:2011aa,Albacete:2012xq,Rezaeian:2012ye}.
+Several predictions based on the saturation (Colour Glass Condensate, CGC) model are available \cite{Tribedy:2011aa,Albacete:2012xq,Rezaeian:2012ye}.
 The calculations of Tribedy and Venugopalan \cite{Tribedy:2011aa} are shown for two implementations (rcBK and IP-Sat, see \cite{Tribedy:2011aa} for details).
 The calculations within IP-Sat are consistent with the data, while those within rcBK slightly underpredict the measurement.
-The prediction of Albacete et al. \cite{Albacete:2012xq}, for the rcBK Monte Carlo model, is consistent with the measurement within the rather large uncertainties of the model.
+The prediction of Albacete et al. \cite{Albacete:2012xq}, for the rcBK Monte Carlo model (rcBK-MC), is consistent with the measurement within the rather large uncertainties of the model.
 The CGC calculations of Rezaeian \cite{Rezaeian:2012ye}, not included in Fig.~\ref{fig_raa}, are consistent with those of \cite{Tribedy:2011aa,Albacete:2012xq}.
 The shadowing calculations of Helenius et al. \cite{Helenius:2012wd}, performed at NLO with the EPS09s Parton Distribution Functions and DSS fragmentation functions describe the data well (the calculations are for $\pi^0$).
-The predictions by Kang et al. \cite{Kang:2012aa}, performed within a framework combining leading order pQCD and cold nuclear matter effects, show $R_{\mathrm{pPb}}$ values below unity for $p_{\mathrm{T}}\gtrsim 6$ GeV/$c$, which is not supported by the data.
+The predictions by Kang et al. \cite{Kang:2012aa}, performed within a framework combining leading order (LO) pQCD and cold nuclear matter effects, show $R_{\mathrm{pPb}}$ values below unity for $p_{\mathrm{T}}\gtrsim 6$ GeV/$c$, which is not supported by the data.
 The prediction from the HIJING 2.1 model \cite{Xu:2012au} describes, with shadowing, the trend seen in the data, although it seems that, with the present shadowing parameter $s_g$, the model underpredicts the data.
-The comparisons in Fig.~\ref{fig_raa} clearly illustrate that the data are crucial for the theoretical understanding of cold nuclear matter as probed in p--Pb collisions at the LHC.
+The HIJING model implementation of decoherent hard collisions (DHC) has a small influence on the results; the case of independent fragmentation is included for this model and improves agreement with data at intermediate $p_{\mathrm{T}}$.
+The comparisons in Fig.~\ref{fig_raa} clearly illustrate that the data are crucial for the theoretical understanding of cold nuclear matter as probed in \mbox{p--Pb} collisions at the LHC.